stabilaprotocol/documentation-en/docs/faq/index.md

 > tail -f logs/stabila.log | grep "Try Produce Block"
 ```

-### Can SolidityNode and FullNode be deployed in one machine?
-Will they share the data?

-They can be deployed in one machine.
-You can specify the data storage path in configuration file `db.directory = "database"，index.directory = "index"`.
-You can run FullNode.jar and SolidityNode.jar in different paths to separate the data and log.
-Remember to change the port in `config.conf`, because two nodes can not work using the same port.
-SolidityNode is deprecated.
-Now a FullNode supports all RPCs of a SolidityNode.
-New developers should deploy FullNode only.

 ## Running a Node

 ### Which service port should be public to public network?